yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Dad:
 * Are we all ready!
 Lets go go go.
 Everyone get in the car.
 * ---
-* Each closing the car door.
+* DIR-Each closing the car door.
 * ---
 * Dad:
 * Is everyone exited for the road trip?